CoreCivic: Termination of employee with ties to Neo-Nazi website

 In 2019 an anonymous leak of data from the Neo-Nazi website Iron March provided analysts with user data including usernames, private messages, email addresses, and IP addresses that enabled identification of some of the site's users.
 Travis Frey, a captain at the Nevada Southern Detention Center, operated by CoreCivic, was identified as the Iron March user named "In Hoc Signo Vinces", a phrase used on the insignia of the Marine All-Weather Fighter Attack Squadron 533.
 Frey joined Iron March in 2013 and posted on the site in 2016 and 2017, while working at a CoreCivic location in Indianapolis.
 In January 2020, Frey was placed on administrative leave and later fired by CoreCivic.

 Stock inflation

 In 2021 CoreCivic agreed to pay $56 million to settle a lawsuit from shareholders accusing the company of inflating stock prices.
 One shareholder, Amalgamated Bank, claims a $1.2 million loss from 2016.
 The lawsuit also alleges CoreCivic "ran unsafe, low quality prisons that caused multiple deaths and did not save money."
 U.S. District Judge Aleta Trauger declined to dismiss the case due to evidence from CoreCivic internal communications.

+Role in deporting people on false pretenses

+In 2025, a CoreCivic employee, Charles Cross Jr., played an instrumental role in characterizing a gay Venezuelan makeup artist as a member of the Tren de Aragua gang, which the Trump administration used as justification to deport the Venezuelan man to El Salvador's Terrorism Confinement Center.
+Cross was fired from the Milwaukee Police Department in 2016 for driving a car into a family's home while drunk.
+CoreCivic hired him four months later.